lwg21/ruby-resume/README.md

-## A web dev CV/resume builder in Ruby

-- A minimal resume builder focused on maintainability and control over the design.
+A minimal static resume builder for Rubyists who enjoy writing code rather than pushing boxes around.
+I built this after growing frustrated with previous attempts using Word, Pages, PowerPoint, Canva, Figma, InDesign…

 - YAML to store the data, HTML and CSS to structure and style the template, Ruby to hydrate it.
-- Templating syntax inspired by Rails for familiarity (ERB, layout/views/partials organisation, `render` method for partials and `_tag` helpers).
+- Templating syntax inspired by Rails for familiarity (ERB, layout/views/partials organisation, `render` method and `_tag` helpers).
 - No dependencies beyond Ruby (YAML and ERB are part of the standard library)

 ## Getting started